TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 31/Genesis 31.26.md

 ---

-And Laban said to Jacob, What hast thou done, that thou hast stolen away unawares to me, and carried away my daughters as captives of the sword?
+Laban said to Jacob, "What have you done, that you have deceived me, and carried away my daughters like captives of the sword?